Master of Arts in Mass Communication

 The Master of Arts in Mass Communication degree is designed to prepare students to enter the communications industry or to continue studies toward a Doctor of Philosophy degree.
 Depending upon courses selected, graduate students are prepared for careers or advanced study in the fields of media (journalism, publishing and electronic communications), advertising, public relations and related fields.

 The professional non-thesis program includes coursework that concludes with a capstone final project course.
-This course will be taken in the student's final semester and will require a practicum/ internship, portfolio, directed readings, or an applied research project.
+This course will be taken in the student's final semester and will require the completion of an applied research project.
 The sports media option is a track within the professional program.
 A typical curriculum in this track includes not only coursework but also an internship in sport and media.

 Master of Arts Program Tracks